 What is The Zuckerberg Files?

 The Zuckerberg Files is a digital archive of all public utterances of Facebook’s founder and CEO, Mark Zuckerberg.
-It includes over 1,000 full-text transcripts and bibliographic data of all publicly-available content spanning 2004-2021 representing the voice and words of Zuckerberg, including Facebook posts, media interviews, public appearances, product presentations, and quotes in other sources.
-Nearly 200 video files are also available for downloading.
+It includes over 1,300 full-text transcripts and bibliographic data of all publicly-available content spanning 2004-2021 representing the voice and words of Zuckerberg, including Facebook posts, media interviews, public appearances, product presentations, and quotes in other sources.
+Over 200 video files are also available for downloading.

 Why do we need The Zuckerberg Files?